quangvu0702/llm-wiki-for-code/LLM_WIKI_FOR_CODE.md

 Vague hints are worse than no hints.
 Every hint must point to something the agent can open and check in under 30 seconds of reading.

+**Known limitation (validated through testing):** SELF-CORRECT only fires reliably for **catastrophic staleness** — when a file path is wrong and the file doesn't exist, or when the entire referenced concept is gone.
+For **subtle name mismatches** (e.g., a function was renamed but still exists in the same file), the agent navigates by meaning rather than string comparison and silently resolves the mismatch without correcting the wiki.
+This means minor drift accumulates until a periodic human audit or until drift becomes catastrophic.
+Accepted tradeoff: subtle drift is harmless (the agent still finds the right code), and catastrophic drift auto-heals.

 #### Concept 4: The Four Wiki Operations (All Autonomous)

 **LEARN (was "Ingest")** happens automatically when the agent does real work.
 After completing a task that required significant exploration, the agent evaluates whether a wiki article would save a future agent most of that effort.
 If yes, it extracts hints (file pointers, entry points, search keywords, patterns, pitfalls) and writes/updates a wiki page.
-No human trigger. **Bootstrap mode:** agent reads the last ~6 months of merged PRs to seed the initial articles.
+No human trigger. **Enforcement:** LEARN requires a mandatory CLOSING STEP gate in the schema — without explicit enforcement, agents defer wiki work past their turn boundary and it never happens.
+The CLOSING STEP checks *"Did I read 3+ source files?"* and triggers LEARN if yes. **Bootstrap mode:** agent reads the last ~6 months of merged PRs to seed the initial articles.

 **USE (was "Query")** is the default behavior every session.
 The agent reads `index.md`, scans the tokens line in each entry to find relevant articles, loads those wiki pages for hints, then reads only the referenced source files.
 The **tokens line** is what makes routing work — it surfaces function names, class names, grep patterns, and directory paths so the agent can match its query to the right article without opening every page.

 **SELF-CORRECT (was "Lint")** happens continuously during normal work.
 When the agent reads a wiki hint and finds it stale (function renamed, moved, deleted), it corrects the wiki page inline.
 No separate "lint the wiki" command — **the wiki heals itself through use**.
+Enforcement: the USE step includes a `DETECT` instruction that tells the agent to mentally mark stale hints as `STALE_HINT`; the CLOSING STEP then checks for this flag and triggers SELF-CORRECT. **Known limitation:** only fires reliably for catastrophic staleness (file-not-found, concept gone).
+Subtle name mismatches are silently resolved by the agent without wiki correction.

 **MERGE** is new.
 When the wiki hits 200 articles and a new one is needed, the agent consolidates two related articles into one broader article.
 No knowledge is deleted — only merged and compressed.